swift-server/swift-aws-lambda-runtime/readme.md

 If there is no error, the ZIP archive is ready to deploy.
 The ZIP file is located at `.build/plugins/AWSLambdaPackager/outputs/AWSLambdaPackager/MyLambda/MyLambda.zip`

+ >[!NOTE]
+   > If you encounter Docker credential store errors during the build, remove the `credsStore` entry from your `~/.docker/config.json` file or disable the plugin sandbox with `--disable-sandbox`.
+See [issue #609](https://github.com/awslabs/swift-aws-lambda-runtime/issues/609) for details.

 5. Deploy to AWS

 There are multiple ways to deploy to AWS ([SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started), [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html), [AWS Console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)) that are covered later in this doc.